HuyaneMatsu/hata/docs/topics/first_bot.md

 Try running the bot and message it with `!ping`.

 Got stuck?
-This is our resulting code,
+This is our resulting code:

 ```py
 from hata import Client, wait_for_interruption